Partying with One of Burma's Largest Rebel Armies

 Dressed in American digital camouflage, Lt.
 Col. Yawd Muang—head of the rebel army’s department of foreign affairs—greets us, welcoming us in on the night before Shan National Day.
 "The name of this place," he says, "means the Mountain of Shan Light."

 Commanding a force of about 6,000, the SSA-S and its political wing, the Restoration Council of Shan State (RCSS), represent the Shans, a Tai-speaking ethnic group that's closely related to the people of Laos and Thailand.
-Numbering about five million in Burma, they mostly live in their eponymous Shan State, a mostly rural area rich in timber, gold, gemstones and opium.
+Numbering about five million in Burma, they mostly live in their eponymous Shan State, a largely rural area rich in timber, gold, gemstones, and opium.

 The Shans began their fight for autonomy shortly after Burma’s 1962 coup d’état, which ushered in an era of brutal military rule that is only now just beginning to unravel.

-On the 7th of February – Shan National Day – Loi Tai Leng's flag-lined parade ground is full of people in bright costumes, monastic robes and camouflage.
-They’ve come from all over Thailand and Burma for the SSA-S’ four-day party, the second the army has hosted.
+On the seventh of February—Shan National Day—Loi Tai Leng's flag-lined parade ground is full of people in bright costumes, monastic robes, and camouflage.
+They’ve come from all over Thailand and Burma for the SSA-S’s four-day party, the second the army has hosted.

 "We are chained by the rulers of this country," he says from a stage filled with Shan dignitaries and other ethnic army leaders.
 "If we want rights and democracy, we must seize them!"

 Later, in a private interview in his simple but airy mountaintop villa, Yawd Serk says that he trusts Burma’s president and the government’s reformist agenda.
 "The cease-fire was signed between the RCSS and the government, but the clashes are between our troops and the Burmese military," he tells me.
 "We think there might be some problems between the Burmese government and military."